Medicare Advantage Plans

 Initial Enrollment Period:

-Medicare offers those who are turning 65 a 7-month period of time to enroll called the Initial Enrollment Period.
-Initial Enrollment begins three months prior to your 65th birthday and ends three months after you turn 65.
+Medicare offers those who are turning 65 7 months to enroll called the Initial Enrollment Period.
+Initial Enrollment begins three months before your 65th birthday and ends three months after you turn 65.

 General Enrollment Period: